blinklad/plore/readme.md

 ## Handmade, simple file explorer
 ![plore 0.1.2](docs/plore-v-0-1-2.png)

+Graphical file manager written in C99, with first-class vim bindings.

-Somewhat inspired by Ranger and LF, with a first-class focus on vim bindings and minimizing the number of concepts, libraries or footguns required to use.
+Inspired by Ranger and LF, with a design and implementation philosophy focusing on minimizing the number of dependencies, whether they are libraries, programming languages/versions, file encodings, OS-specific logic or otherwise.

 ## Design Goals
 * As simple and minimalistic of an implementation as possible.
 * No complicated build systems, docker containers, or OS abstraction leakage.
 * Written in C99, with no dependencies besides the awesome stb header-only libraries.
-* Runs as a graphical application, not ncurses.
+* Runs as a graphical application, not a terminal application using e.g., ncurses.
 * Software designed for personal, cross-platform use on Linux and Windows.
+* Potentially hackable by other programmers, via modifying header files.

 ### Note
 Consider this repository to be a snapshot in time of whatever fire I am currently putting out, or feature I am hacking together, rather then a place to propose changes or nitpick very rough (and sometimes outright awful) prototype code.

 **I do not attempt to solve problems I do not have**.

 Specifically, there is no handling for:
 - Unicode
 - Localization
 - Terminal integration: Does not work smoothly between terminal emulators, let alone operating systems.
+- xresources integration
+- File previews for every file extension and encoding, i.e., TIFF, .pdf, .gif, etc.
 - Variable-length paths: I've never had issues with this before.
 - File permission editing: I very rarely do this.
-* Potentially hackable by other programmers, via modifying header files.

 ### Warning
 **This is not intended to be used as an everyday file management tool.**.

 Hard-crashes and/or debugger traps are used on assertions instead of recovery.
 As such, release builds are not tested.

 There are many degenerate cases that could lead to the loss or corruption of files that haven't been discovered either.

 Further, there are some cases that it will probably *never* handle to keep it as simple as possible.
 For example, it is unlikely that I will ever support Unicode paths, as I personally do not have any need for it.
 Given that I've explicitly recommended others -- who may speak languages other than English -- to not use this tool right now, no harm otherwise done.